asciinema/asciinema-player/README.md

 The following poster specifications are supported:

-* `npt:2:34` - show recording "frame" at given time
+* `npt:1:23` - display recording "frame" at given time using [NPT ("Normal Play Time") notation](https://www.ietf.org/rfc/rfc2326.txt)
-* `data:text/plain,Poster text` - show given text
+* `data:text/plain,Poster text` - print given text

-The easiest way of specifying a poster is to use `npt:2:34` format.
-This will preload the recording and display terminal contents from the recording at 2 min 34 s.
+The easiest way of specifying a poster is to use NPT format.
+For example, `npt:1:23` will preload the recording and display terminal contents at 1 min 23 sec.

 Example: